Build an AI Agent That Never Hallucinates

 The model can still hallucinate in the formatting step, but the scope is limited to presentation, not substance.
 It might phrase things awkwardly, but it can't invent facts that aren't in the derived result.

 Let's make this concrete.
-You're building an agent that answers questions about customer accounts.
+You're building an agent that answers questions about patient data for a healthcare system.

-RAG approach: The system retrieves chunks about Acme Corp's order history and chunks about the volume discount policy.
-The model reads both and tries to determine eligibility.
-Maybe the policy says "orders exceeding $50,000 annually" and the model has to sum up Acme's orders from the retrieved data.
-If some orders are missing from the retrieved chunks, the model might still give an answer.
+RAG approach: The system retrieves chunks about patient records and appointment logs.
+The model reads both and tries to count appointments per patient.
+Maybe some appointments are missing from the retrieved chunks, or the model miscounts because appointment records span multiple documents.
+It might still give an answer.
 It doesn't know what it doesn't know.

 No hallucination is possible here.
 The answer is derived, not generated.
-If the annual order total is missing, the system returns "insufficient data" instead of guessing.
+If appointment data is missing for a patient, the system flags it explicitly instead of guessing.

 The key insight: everything can be a rule

-A common misconception is that open-ended questions like "What trends are you seeing in the market?" can't be answered deterministically.
-But if the forecast or trend analysis is encoded as a rule in your structured knowledge, the answer is derived, not generated, and hallucination is eliminated just the same.
+A common misconception is that open-ended questions like "What patterns are you seeing in patient visits?" can't be answered deterministically.
+But if the pattern analysis is encoded as a rule in your structured knowledge, the answer is derived, not generated, and hallucination is eliminated just the same.

-The strategy is to maximize the scope of structured knowledge by encoding as much domain logic as possible into rules: business metrics, forecasts, trend definitions, thresholds, and decision criteria.
+The strategy is to maximize the scope of structured knowledge by encoding as much domain logic as possible into rules: appointment frequency metrics, department workload analysis, treatment outcome thresholds, and clinical decision criteria.
 The more you encode, the more questions your agent answers deterministically with full traceability.

 Getting started with Synalinks Memory